How Does Ageing Affect Your Eyelashes?

 The eyelash hair follicle cycle consists of four stages: hair grows, rests, sheds, and regrows.

 As we age, the eyelash follicles slow the cycle of new lash formation or can even stop the growth altogether.
 The older we get, the slower our eyelash growth process becomes.
 This is the way our lashes begin to thin out.
-In addition, women over four years of age through menopause, with a reduction of estrogen hormone production, important for collagen production, healthy thick hair, eyebrows, and eyelashes.
-With menopause, many females will notice changes in hair, eyebrows, and eyelashes.
+In addition, women over four years of age through menopause, with a reduction of estrogen hormone production, are important for collagen production, healthy, thick hair, eyebrows, and eyelashes.
+With menopause, many women will notice changes in hair, eyebrows, and eyelashes.
 They become dry, brittle, coarse, and more likely to break.
 This leads to short and thin eyelashes and eyebrows.
 The lash quality is also affected.

 Reasons for thinning of eyelashes